Driving School Ireland,

 Phone 071 9162311 or 087 6688797

 This section describes how to do the most common driving manoeuvres safely and with consideration for other road users.
 It focuses on:

 - Moving Off

 - day time running lights,

 - Using a Horn

-- all safety belts (yours and those of your front-seat and back-seat passengers) are fastened, and
+- all safety belts (yours and those of your front-seat and back-seat passengers) are fastened..

 - When you are ready to move off, signal your intention to move out into traffic.

-- When moving off from the kerb you must give way to other traffic and pedestrians.
+- When moving off from the kerb you must signal and give way to other traffic as well as any pedestrians.

-- When the way is clear, move out and adjust your speed to that of the normal flow of traffic.
+- When the way is clear, move out and adjust your speed to that of the normal safe and legal flow of traffic.